 - God has the resources to help us.
 He has already provided for our physical and spiritual sustenance.

 - God has obligated himself to help us.
-Note the extra emphasis in his pledge.
+Note the emphatic phrase in his pledge.

-The promise does not merely state, “God will come to your aid.”
-Instead, the promise declares, “God will surely come to your aid.”
+The promise does not merely say, “God will come to your aid.”
+Instead, it declares, “God will surely come to your aid.”

 Read More About God’s Goodness

-Examine the reasons we distrust God and the explanations for why we should trust him.
+Examine the reasons we distrust God and the explanations why we should trust him.

 Our distrust often emanates from a caricature of God.
 Learn what he is really like.